 This book explores the history of the controversy concerning Jung’s anti-Semitism both before and after the publication of Lingering Shadows: Jungians, Freudians and Anti-Semitism (1991), and invites readers to reflect on the relationships between Judaism, Christianity and Zionism, and between psychoanalysis and analytical psychology, in new and challenging ways.
 It will be of considerable interest to psychoanalysts, historians and all those interested in the history of analytical psychology, anti-Semitism and interfaith dialogue.

 Introduction 01.
-Anti-Semitism in Historical Context 02.
-Enlightenment, Emancipation and the Birth of Zionism 03.
+Anti-Semitism in historical context 02.
+Enlightenment, emancipation and the birth of Zionism 03.
 Jung, Freud and the "Aryan Unconscious" 04.
-Judaism, Zionism and Analytical Psychology: 1933-1960 05.
-Rethinking the Past: Vatican II and Lingering Shadows 06.
-Sacred Ground: Palestine, Israel and the Right of Return 07.
-Anti-Semitism and the Cultural Unconscious
+Judaism, Zionism and analytical psychology: 1933–1959; 05.
+Rethinking the past: Vatican II and Lingering Shadows 06.
+Sacred ground: Palestine, Israel and the Right of Return 07.
+Anti-Semitism and the cultural unconscious

-"Anti-Semitism and Analytical Psychology is an in-depth study of different kinds of anti-Semitism, and the history of Jung’s and the Zürich Jungians’ ambivalent attitudes towards Judaism and Zionism.
-Highly recommended for everyone interested in sifting the gold of truthfulness from falsehood, and fact from fiction." - Ann Casement, LP, FRAI, FRSM; professor, Oriental Academy of Analytical Psychology
+'Anti-Semitism and Analytical Psychology is an in-depth study of different kinds of anti-Semitism, and the history of Jung’s and the Zürich Jungians’ ambivalent attitudes towards Judaism and Zionism.
+Highly recommended for everyone interested in sifting the gold of truthfulness from falsehood, and fact from fiction." - Ann Casement, LP, FRAI, FRSM, Professor, Oriental Academy of Analytical Psychology, China

-"In this new controversial book, Daniel Burston does with Jung what Heidegger’s followers feared most – an analysis of the Jewish question in the shadow of Nazism.
+'In this new controversial book, Daniel Burston does with Jung what Heidegger’s followers feared most – an analysis of the Jewish question in the shadow of Nazism.
 For Jungian apologists, this is a controversial critique and unwelcome trespass; for others, a sober corrective.
-Here Burston stands out as the premier authority on interrogating the specter of anti-Semitism lurking in the closet of Analytical Psychology." - Jon Mills, Emeritus Professor of Psychology & Psychoanalysis; Faculty, Postgraduate Programs in Psychoanalysis & Psychotherapy, Adelphi University; author, Debating Relational Psychoanalysis
+Here Burston stands out as the premier authority on interrogating the specter of anti-Semitism lurking in the closet of Analytical Psychology.' - Jon Mills, Emeritus Professor of Psychology and Psychoanalysis; Faculty, Postgraduate Programs in Psychoanalysis and Psychotherapy, Adelphi University, U.SA.; author, Debating Relational Psychoanalysis